- How can I tell if a cycling event is taking place?

 During Air Conditioning events:

-- Tip 1 Stay hydrated drink plenty of water
+- Tip 1 Stay hydrated and drink plenty of water

 - Tip 2 Consider going to a cool place such as a movie theater, mall or pool